robbinscpcg/jenkins-github-webhook/README.md

 # Colibri Group Github webhook listener

-This repo cotanins code to run a GitHub webhook listener for use with GitHub <-> Jenkins.
+This repo cotanins code to run a GitHub webhook listener for use with GitHub <-> Jenkins integration.
 The code for this webhook is forked from the Serverless Examples repo / [aws-node-github-webhook-listener](https://github.com/serverless/examples/tree/master/aws-node-github-webhook-listener).

 ## Use Case